 Test Results

-Results for the ESAT and the TMUA will be released to candidates approximately six weeks after the test window.
-You will also be able to find an explanation of results here, which will help you to interpret your score.
+Results for the ESAT and the TMUA will be released to candidates approximately four weeks after the test sitting.
+You will also be able to find an explanation of results on this page, which will help you to interpret your score.

 Results of the ESAT and TMUA October sitting